 All side and rear boundary fencing must be constructed from timber palings, to a height of 1800mm (+/-50mm).
 Side boundary fencing must terminate and return to the dwelling at least 1.0m behind the front building line.
 This part of the fence which returns to the house is known as a wing fence.
 Wing fencing must also be constructed from timber palings, unless approved by the BBDAC.
-Wing fencing must be 1800mm in height with timber capping and exposed posts on both sides of the palings.
+Wing fencing must be 1800mm (+/-50mm) in height with timber capping and posts exposed to the street.

-It is encouraged to include a gate within the wing fencing; however, direct access to the rear yard may be possible either via a gate or directly from your garage.
+It is encouraged to include a gate within the wing fencing; however, direct access to the rear yard may be possible either via a gate or directly from the garage.
 Side gates must be timber or have a timber look finish and must appear harmonious with the dwelling and landscape materials.
 Side gates must not be wider than 2.6m.